 How will I know what distributions I’ve received?

-You will receive a T3 slip in early February for each non-registered account you own which will report all of the income and capital gain distributions paid out by the mutual funds you hold.
+You will receive a T3 slip in mid-March for each non-registered account you own which will report all of the income and capital gain distributions paid out by the mutual funds you hold.

 What are the foreign withholding tax implications from holding Mawer Funds?